dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 See links on the [main README](https://github.com/dime-worldbank/dime-account-admin) of this repositories for instructions.

-Complete the **World Bank GitHub.com MOU** below by copying it to an email and filling in your information in the end of the MOU.
+Complete the **World Bank GitHub.com terms and conditions** below by copying it to an email and filling in your information in the end of the terms and conditions.
 Send this email to  `dimeanalytics@worldbank.org` with the subject line "Request to Join DIME GitHub Group - [YOUR NAME]".

-World Bank Group Staff GitHub.com Pilot MOU:
+World Bank Group Staff GitHub.com Pilot terms and conditions:

 > 1. I am aware that I am requesting access to the DIME's GitHub.com group and any associated public and private repositories within that group.
 > 1. I am aware that GitHub.com is an open source platform and that potentially any data uploaded could become available to the public.